Robonauts-Everybot/FTC-Everybot-Docs/docs/manual/code.md

 <br/>

 In robot container we construct our controllers and subsystems [1], then we will bind controller actions to commands [2].
 For instance, WHILE it is TRUE that we are holding the left bumper on the operator controller, then the arm subsystem will be told to power the arm motor up [3].
 If you remember the ArmUpCommand, when the command is finished, meaning you are no longer holding the left bumper, then it will continue to hold the arm up but at a lower power.
-With this brief overview of the organization let's revisit subsystems, this time with more details.

 <br/>